How is typhoid fever spread?

 Enable/Disable "how ask works"

 Typhoid fever, otherwise known as enteric fever, is an infection caused by Salmonella typhi bacteria.
-It is transmitted through contaminated food or water and can cause severe diarrhoea and a rash.
+It is transmitted through contaminated food or water and can cause severe diarrhea and a rash.

 Typhoid fever is caused by Salmonella typhi bacteria.
 It enters the body by ingestion of contaminated food or water and then travels to the bloodstream where it spreads throughout the body.